 Bill Hicks It’s Just a Ride Video

 I hope you’ve found this motivational.
-For more articles like this, visit our Motivation section.
+For more articles like this, visit my Motivation section.

 That’s it for now.
 Thanks for reading!

-Does this clip speak to you?
+Does the “It’s Just a Ride” Bill Hicks monologue speak to you?
 Have you ever heard of Bill Hicks?
 Drop me a comment below and let me know what you think.